harlanhong/CVPR2022-DaGAN/README.md

 :triangular_flag_on_post: **Updates**
+- :fire::fire::white_check_mark: June 26, 2022: The repo of our face depth network is released, please refer to [Face-Depth-Network](https://github.com/harlanhong/Face-Depth-Network) and feel free to email me if you meet any problem.
 - :fire::fire::white_check_mark: June 21, 2022: [Digression] I am looking for research intern/research assistant opportunities in European next year.
 Please contact me If you think I'm qualified for your position.
 - :fire::fire::white_check_mark: May 19, 2022: The depth face model (50 layers) trained on Voxceleb2 is released!
 (The corresponding checkpoint of DaGAN will release soon).
 Click the [LINK](https://hkustconnect-my.sharepoint.com/:f:/g/personal/fhongac_connect_ust_hk/EkxzfH7zbGJNr-WVmPU6fcABWAMq_WJoExAl4SttKK6hBQ?e=fbtGlX)